Privacy · June 12, 2026

 Retention.
 See section 4 for biometric retention.
 Email, subscription, and ledger records are retained for the life of the account plus the period required for accounting, tax, and audit obligations (commonly seven years for tax records).
 Operational logs roll out of Fly.io storage in days, Sentry events in 90 days.

 Your California rights.
-You may (i) request to know the categories and specific pieces of personal information we hold about you; (ii) request deletion; (iii) request correction; (iv) opt out of sale or share (not applicable — we do neither); (v) be free from retaliation for exercising any of these rights.
+You may (i) request to know the categories and specific pieces of personal information we hold about you; (ii) request deletion; (iii) request correction; (iv) opt out of the sharing of personal information for cross-context behavioral advertising (see section 3), which you may exercise by emailing us at the address below; (v) be free from retaliation for exercising any of these rights.
 To exercise any of these rights, email support@bloomsee.app from the email address tied to your account, or initiate account deletion from /account.
-For requests involving sensitive personal information, biometric identifiers, or specific pieces of personal information, we may require you to verify (a) the email address on file, (b) the approximate date your account was created, and (c) the last four digits of the payment card on file, plus a signed declaration under penalty of perjury that you are the consumer or authorized agent.
+For requests involving sensitive personal information, biometric identifiers, or specific pieces of personal information, we may require you to verify (a) the email address on file, (b) the approximate date your account was created, and (c) where applicable, the last four digits of the payment card on file, plus a signed declaration under penalty of perjury that you are the consumer or authorized agent.
+Where no payment card is on file (for example, an account that never completed checkout), we will substitute an alternative verification factor of comparable confidence.
 We will respond within 45 days, extendable to 90 days where the law allows.
 An authorized agent may submit on your behalf with written authorization and identity verification.

-For Canadian users, Bloomsee follows the ten fair information principles of the federal Personal Information Protection and Electronic Documents Act, as set out in Schedule 1: accountability; identifying purposes; consent; limiting collection; limiting use, disclosure, and retention; accuracy; safeguards; openness; individual access; and challenging compliance.
+For users subject to the federal Personal Information Protection and Electronic Documents Act (“PIPEDA”), Bloomsee follows the ten fair information principles set out in Schedule 1: accountability; identifying purposes; consent; limiting collection; limiting use, disclosure, and retention; accuracy; safeguards; openness; individual access; and challenging compliance.
 Meaningful consent — not pre-checked or implied — is required for the collection of biometric identifiers, and we obtain it expressly at /onboarding/avatar.
-You may withdraw consent at any time by deleting your Studio Profile from /account; withdrawal terminates the subscription because the Service cannot operate without a profile.
+You may withdraw consent at any time by deleting your Photo Profile from /account; withdrawal terminates the subscription because the Service cannot operate without a profile.

 Quebec.
 Bloomsee does not currently serve Quebec residents.
 Quebec’s Act respecting the protection of personal information in the private sector (Law 25) requires a 60-day pre-implementation notice to the Commission d’accès à l’information before any biometric processing of Quebec residents, a French translation of all material disclosures, and a designated Privacy Officer in Quebec.
 Until Bloomsee completes those steps, Quebec residents may not sign up for the Service.

 Filing a complaint.
 You may direct privacy concerns to support@bloomsee.app.
-If you are not satisfied with our response, you may complain to the Office of the Privacy Commissioner of Canada at priv.gc.ca.
+If you are not satisfied with our response, you may complain to the Privacy Commissioner at priv.gc.ca.

 6a.
 Other US state privacy laws